 Add olive oil to a pot on medium heat and add the chopped onions and crushed garlic and ginger.
 Saute for a few minutes till fragrant and then add the chopped sausage.
 Stir until the sausage browns on each side.

-Add the tomatoes, tomato paste, and spices (turmeric, paprika, thyme, cumin, and salt).
+Add the tomatoes, tomato sauce, and spices (turmeric, paprika, thyme, cumin, and salt).
 Add cayenne pepper only if you want it spicy.

 Cover and simmer on low heat for 20 minutes.
 Garnish with parsley or cilantro and serve!